 - Open the two cartridge valves to release water

 - Repeat the above two steps every 15 minutes

 - When tank is filled (we fill to 250 bar), quickly swap to next tank

 - Repeat till finished and turn off compressor

 - At end, again release the water from the three valves

 On very hot days (over 30°C) I try to avoid using the compressor as it uses the filter far quicker, the compressor heats up and the tanks get so hot.
 For example, during December 2005 (Summer), my house in Sydney had 21 days out of 31 days over 30°C and 4 more were 29°C. During the days when I had to use the compressor, the tanks were so warm that they did not cool down even when left for hours and the final fill pressure when used was 215 bar even after topping up.

 With a second fill whip the tanks do not heat up anywhere as much.

-Since early 2008 I have the compressor under our (new) house where the temperature is a more consistent 21 to 23°C.
+Since early 2008 I have the compressor under my (new) house where the temperature is a more consistent 21 to 23°C.